Guide

 "Value for money" does not mean cheapest

 Value for money explicitly does not mean lowest price.
 It means the best outcome for the agency considering the whole picture: quality, reliability, risk, fitness for purpose, and price together.
-An agency can (and regularly does) choose a more expensive supplier because they demonstrated better experience, lower risk, or a more thorough understanding of the work.
+A buyer may choose a higher-priced supplier when the submission offers better overall value against the criteria.

 The race to the bottom trap